 - SEB Service policy: The SEB Service is a background process running with elevated privileges (with administrator rights), which is necessary to block and unblock some system features.
 You can define the policy that applies when the SEB Service isn't running (for whatever reason):

 - allow to use SEB without service: SEB is allowed to run without the SEB Service, it will only be noted in the log that the service was not securing the computer during the exam.

 - warn when service is not running: A warning is displayed when the service is not installed/running, but the exam can be started.

 - allow to use SEB only with service: SEB is only allowed to run when the SEB Service is installed.

 - Allow SEB to run inside virtual machine: Indicates if SEB is allowed to run in a virtual machine (e.g. for exams in virtual desktop environments) or not (in order to prevent potential manipulations).

 To avoid that SEB locks itself during an exam when it detects that screen sharing started, it's best to switch off 'Screen Sharing' and 'Remote Management' in System Preferences/Sharing.
-The macOS features 'Back to My Mac' (iCloud settings) and 'Share Screen' using the Message app can also trigger the alert/lock screen.
+The macOS features 'Back to My Mac' (iCloud settings in older macOS versions) and 'Share Screen' using the Message app can also trigger the alert/lock screen.